kioplato/SIGMOD-2023/README.md

 [Leaderboard][1]

-# Solution
+# Solutions

+Four different solutions have been developed.

+* Samples: take a random subset of specified cardinality and exhaustively search within that sample only.
+This solution is based on the baseline solution provided by the organizers.

-Perform clustering and then exhaustively search in the nearest clusters.
+* Nearest clusters: perform clustering and then exhaustively search in the nearest clusters.
+The number of clusters to create an the number of nearest clusters to search can be specified from cli arguments.

+* kgraph-index: kgraph algorithm creates a knng to answer queries for nearest neighbors of a specified point.

+* nn-join: based on Near Neighbor Join paper.

 # Runtimes